h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 These configs files live in /etc/doas.d/doas.conf
 The idea is that if you're setting up a server don't give the same permissions as a DE, and use stronger passwords.

+Now modify your scripts so that they use the perm prefix `doas` when it's necessary.

 ---

 ## Qemu setup: